 This article explains the difference between these four profile options.
-However, no matter which option you choose in Parallels Wizard, you can easily change the setting after you install Windows on your Mac.
+However, no matter which option you choose in Installation Assistant, you can easily change the setting after you install Windows on your Mac.

 There is a small difference in profiles of Parallels Desktop editions.

 The Productivity profile is designed to meet the needs of Parallels Desktop users who use Windows mainly for office work (lawyers, managers, accountants, realtors, teachers, etc.), surfing the web, watching movies, and other similar activities.